 4.)
 Avoid Bailing Characters Out of Life-or-Death Situations with Miracles

 This plot device may be acceptable on occasion, but its overuse can drive the reader away from the story.
-Rather than appearing as a major plot twist, it will instead be perceived as a copout on the part of the writer.
-As an author, that’s the last thing you want being attached to your writing prowess.
+Rather than appearing as a major plot twist, it will instead be perceived as a copout on the writer’s part.
+As an author, that’s the last thing you want to be attached to your writing prowess.

 It’s a far better alternative to work around the sudden, miraculous act and find another way to resolve the situation.
 Remember, it’s okay for the protagonists to lose sometimes!
 They don’t have to win every battle they take part in.
 If your specialty is dark fantasy, the protagonists may not even have to reign victorious in the end.

 Although it may be difficult, you need to have your protagonists win and lose often enough to keep the reader guessing.
 It will make for a superior story if you approach your narrative in this manner, as opposed to having your heroes triumph over every single obstacle that comes their way.

 5.)
 Never Lose Track of the Special Terminology Used Throughout Your Narrative

 In addition, it’s a cardinal sin in fantasy writing to mix up the special terminology that you choose to implement throughout the narrative.

 In this case, special terminology is an umbrella term for whatever words or phrases that’s unique to your fantasy world.
 When used correctly, special terminology can add uniqueness to your fantasy world that enhances the immersive experience for the reader.
 If done incorrectly, however, it can sever this connection entirely.

 For example, in the Stormlight Archive by Brandon Sanderson, the standard currency isn’t referred to as money.
 Instead, the transactional currency of this world is the sphere.
 These spheres can be infused with Stormlight, which acts as a light source to power everyday items (source).